 In order to file for bankruptcy in the Southern District of Florida, Dickson had to reside there.
 In filings, Dickson listed his address as 518 Rear Margaret Street, Apt #2 in Key West, Florida.
 However, Dickson also spends much of his time in Atlanta.
 In some recent filings, Dickson provided a PO Box in Atlanta as his address.
 Dickson’s presence in Atlanta is corroborated by his continued property holdings and legal work here, his TV appearances, and our personal sightings of Dickson around Atlanta.
 Dickson’s residence in Atlanta is the Ridgeland Way property in Buckhead which we have profiled before.

-The property next to 518 Margaret Street in Key West, Florida – 522 Margaret – was previously owned by Dickson.
-In fact, Dickson’s initial Chapter 11 filing allowed him to object to the foreclosure sale of that property.
+The property next to 518 Margaret Street in Key West, Florida – 522 Margaret – was previously co-owned by Dickson.
+In fact, Dickson’s initial Chapter 11 filing allowed him to object to the foreclosure sale of that property (though the sale went through in the end).
 Interestingly, when UK Holocaust-denier David Irving’s emails were hacked a decade ago, the 522 Margaret address was used by Irving when setting up online payment processing.
 Irving is known to stay at Dickson’s properties while in the United States.
 When Irving mentioned this March that he was in Key West, this was almost certainly at one of Dickson’s current properties there.

 Business and Politics